Is SPDR S&P Homebuilders ETF (XHB) a Strong ETF Right Now?

 XHB's 12-month trailing dividend yield is 0.51%.

 Even though ETFs offer diversified exposure which minimizes single stock risk, it is still important to look into a fund's holdings before investing.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.

-XHB's top 10 holdings account for about 36.96% of its total assets under management.
+Its top 10 holdings account for approximately 39.27% of XHB's total assets under management.

 Performance and Risk

-The fund has a beta of 1.42 and standard deviation of 32.55% for the trailing three-year period, which makes XHB a high risk choice in this particular space.
+XHB has a beta of 1.39 and standard deviation of 32.29% for the trailing three-year period, which makes the fund a high risk choice in the space.
 With about 37 holdings, it has more concentrated exposure than peers.

 SPDR S&P Homebuilders ETF is an excellent option for investors seeking to outperform the Industrials ETFs segment of the market.
 There are other ETFs in the space which investors could consider as well.

 Invesco Dynamic Building & Construction ETF (PKB) tracks Dynamic Building & Construction Intellidex Index and the iShares U.S. Home Construction ETF (ITB) tracks Dow Jones U.S. Select Home Construction Index.
 Invesco Dynamic Building & Construction ETF has $297.23 million in assets, iShares U.S. Home Construction ETF has $3.21 billion.
 PKB has an expense ratio of 0.60% and ITB charges 0.41%.